MiniDigger/MiniMail/README.md

 ## Features

+- viewing mail folders
-- none
+- viewing mails

 ## Local Setup

-For convenience, a docker-compose file is provided to run greenmail (mock mail server) and roundcube (and actually good email client):
+For convenience, a docker-compose file is provided to run greenmail (mock mail server) and roundcube (an actually good email client):

 - `Start Dependencies`
-- `Open http://localhost:3001/ in your browser to see roundcube`
+- Open http://localhost:3001/ in your browser to see roundcube

 To start the actual application:

 - `Start Dev`
-- `Open http://localhost:3000/ in your browser to see the app`
+- Open http://localhost:3000/ in your browser to see the app

 ### Recommended IDE settings